emilyhorsman/bikeblog/content/posts/kats-bb-1-part-4/index.md

 ## Gearing

 The 11-42t with 24/40 had a gear range of 15.1–96.1 gear inches.
 The 11-51t with 28t chainring gives a range of 14.5–67.2 gear inches.
 And the same with a 32t chainring gives a range of 16.6–76.9 gear inches.
 There's a 32t on order.
 That's a top speed of 20.6mph when pedalling at 90 RPM.
 Totally sufficient (in general but definitely for this bike).
+The same cadence on the 24/40 gets you 25.7mph.

 outline: